 The Primary Level, a one-year programme.
 It has two five-day lecture sessions in a year.
 Courses on Toxicology, Pharmacy Management, Public Health Pharmacy, Principles of Pathophysiology and Therapeutics, Drug Action, and Basic Pharmacokinetics, Pharmaceutical Care, Communicable Diseases, Biostatistics, Health Policy, Laws and Ethics, Communication Skills, etc are taken.

 A seminar is presented on selected topics at the end.
-The unit load of this programme is 48 units (each unit equate to 8 hours).
+The unit load of this programme is 48 units (each unit equates to 8 hours).

 All registered candidates of the Primary Level are called Affiliate Members.
 Eligible candidates who have the necessary postgraduate degree can skip this Primary Level if the transcript meets the criteria.